 MDA provides a pattern comprising a portable subsystem that is able to use any one of multiple specific implementations of a platform.
 This pattern is repeatedly usable in the specification of systems.
 The five important concepts related to this pattern are:

 Model – A model is a representation of a part of the function, structure and/or behavior of an application or system.
 A representation is said to be formal when it is based on a language that has a well-defined form (“syntax”), meaning (“semantics”), and possibly rules of analysis, inference, or proof for its constructs.
 The syntax may be graphical or textual.
-The semantics might be defined, more or less formally, in terms of things observed in the world being described (e.g. message sends and replies, object states and state changes, etc.), or by translating higher-level language constructs into other constructs that have a well-defined meaning.
+The semantics might be defined, more or less formally, in terms of things observed in the world being described (e.g., message sends and replies, object states and state changes, etc.), or by translating higher-level language constructs into other constructs that have a well-defined meaning.
 The (non-mandatory) rules of inference define what unstated properties can be deduced from explicit statements in the model.
 In MDA, a representation that is not formal in this sense is not a model.
 Thus, a diagram with boxes and lines and arrows that is not supported by a definition of the meaning of a box, and the meaning of a line and of an arrow is not a model – it is just an informal diagram.

 Platform – A set of subsystems/technologies that provide a coherent set of functionality through interfaces and specified usage patterns that any subsystem that depends on the platform can use without concern for the details of how the functionality provided by the platform is implemented.